 Diwali is celebrated for a number of reasons, especially the return of Lord Ram from his exile of 14 years.
 People were supposed to be so happy to see their Prince return with his wife Sita and brother Lakshman, that they lit earthen lamps and decorated their houses to welcome them.
 It’s not just about Ram and his successful return to Ayodhya, but also about Sita enduring 14 years of exile in the forest and all that happened to her, without complaining about her plight, and her steadfast belief to be with her husband during the period of exile.

-There is a reason for every single ritual we do on Diwali and the the history and significance of Diwali is immense.
+There is a reason for every single ritual we do on Diwali and the history and significance of Diwali is immense.
 However, two very beautiful stories are associated with Diwali on love for one’s spouse and incidents which strengthen this relationship.

 According to one myth, the son of King Hima was destined to die of snakebite in sleep, on the fourth day after his wedding.
 His wife decides to defy destiny, a la Savitri!
 On a fateful day, she piles all her wealth and jewellery at the bedroom door.
 She then lights up the whole room with numerous lamps and starts singing songs and telling stories non-stop to her husband, ensuring that he doesn’t fall asleep, aided by the brilliance of the heaped gold and jewellery.

 Besides, the numerous lamps blind Yama and he can’t enter the bedroom.
 He then decides to wait and sits on the heap of wealth and jewellery.
 The night passes and the hour slips away, thus depriving Yama of his allotted time to take the life.
 He has to leave, thus giving the King’s son a lease of life.
 Dhanteras is thus also known as a day of Yamadeep-daan, a practice of keeping a lamp-lit the whole night.
 Love can save one’s partner, and often the god of death beats a retreat in the face of such love!